rogervila/array-diff-multidimensional/README.md

 ]
 ```

-## Strict vs Loose comparisons
+## Strict vs. Loose comparisons

-**Comparisons are strict by default**, but you can specify that you want to do a loose comparison passing a boolean as a third parameter for `compare` method, or calling the `looseComparison`
+**Comparisons are strict by default**, but you can specify that you want to make a loose comparison passing a boolean as the third parameter for `compare` method or calling the `looseComparison`

 ```php
 // This will deactivate the strict comparison mode